PTC-Education/Gaze-Tracking-Demos/README.md

 (Screen recording of Simon game)

-The "Simon Game Demo" experience can be downloaded [here].
+The "Simon Game Demo" experience can be downloaded [here] or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

 ## Analytical Applications